The transition to smart meters

 However, there is often a lack of specialist energy expertise in small businesses and schools, and so the challenge is how best to engage and empower staff in these sectors to play a more active role in interpreting and acting on the energy data their smart meters provide.
 Getting this right will help business owners, teaching professionals and other key staff make smart decisions and save money by changing the way that they consume energy.

 The Non-Domestic Smart Energy Management Innovation Competition (NDSEMIC)

-NDSEMIC is currently piloting a range of innovations developed by seven funded competition partners, from apps to online platforms and schools’ data-driven activities.
-These aim to provide tailored, actionable insights that require minimal effort on the part of the end user, to support energy efficiency behaviours.
+It piloted a range of innovations developed by seven funded Competition Partners, from apps to online platforms and data-driven activities.
+These aimed to provide tailored, actionable insights that require minimal effort on the part of the end user, to support energy efficiency behaviours.